Zetaorionis/Capstone_Project/README.md

 ## Machine Learning Model

 ### Main question/prediction
-Our project aimed to predict wine ratings based on key factors like price, wine type, and region.
-We built a robust model using a neural network model, suitable for both categorical and numerical data.
-Preprocessing involved data cleaning, with encoding and dummy variables to convert categorical data into a numerical format.
-Key features in our model included price, points, rating category, wine type, country, and variety.
-The model's output offers an estimated rating for a given wine, shedding light on the factors influencing wine quality and appeal.
+How can we leverage TensorFlow deep learning models to predict wine ratings based on key factors such as price, wine type, and region?
+This project aims to develop a robust neural network architecture using TensorFlow, capable of effectively learning complex patterns from the input data.
+By preprocessing the dataset to handle both categorical and numerical data and incorporating features such as price, points, rating category, wine type, country, and variety, we seek to create a predictive model that offers insights into the factors shaping wine quality and appeal.

 ### How does the model work?

 ### Model accuracy and optimization process
-The random forest classifier, our chosen machine learning model, works by building multiple decision trees and aggregating their results to make predictions.
-This ensemble approach reduces overfitting and increases model robustness.
-In our project, we used this model to predict the rating of a wine based on several key features.
-To optimize the model's performance, we tuned hyperparameters and validated our approach with cross-validation techniques.
-The accuracy of the model, which measures its prediction success rate, ranged between 75% and 80%, indicating that the model has a reliable level of precision and generalization, but could benefit from further tuning and additional data to improve its performance.
+Our project utilized a Keras TensorFlow deep learning model to predict wine ratings based on key features.
+This neural network architecture was optimized through hyperparameter tuning and cross-validation techniques.
+Achieving an accuracy range of 75% to 80%, our model demonstrates reliable precision and generalization.
+However, further refinement and the inclusion of additional data could enhance its performance for even more accurate predictions.

 ![image](https://github.com/Zetaorionis/Capstone_Project/assets/143036776/87d0e726-6495-4b95-a807-b2934af12325)